 If you or someone you know has been charged with Medicare or Medicaid fraud, you should contact an attorney who will fight for your rights.
 The team of attorneys working at the law office of Darwin Overson have the skills and experience that can help you get through this complicated situation.
 Darwin has been a criminal defense practitioner for over 20 years, and he is committed to relentlessly and aggressively representing clients accused of fraud.
-To schedule a consultation, call us at (801) 758-2287.
+To schedule a consultation, call our Salt Lake City Medicare and Medicaid fraud lawyer at (801) 758-2287.

 Fraudulent Medicare and Medicaid Criminal Charges